 - a.
-The center tubes in all Blast N'Vac® workheads are high wear items.
-On the BNV-2.5 & BNV-3 workheads, the center tube slides over the end of the blast nozzle.
-In the Super-Five & BNV-6, the center tube slides into the body of the workhead and is secured with set screws.
+The center tubes in all Blast N' Vac models are high wear items.
+On the BNV-3 tool the center tube slides over the end of the blast nozzle.
+In the BNV-4 the center tube slides into the body of the workhead and is secured with set screws.
 These center tubes should be checked on an hourly basis and replaced when they show excessive wear.
 PROLONGED BLASTING WITH A DETERIORATED CENTER TUBE WILL DESTROY CRITICAL PARTS OF THE WORKHEAD. - b.
-The BNV-6 workhead utilizes a single brush.
-All other workheads use a two brush setup.
-As the interior brush nears destruction, be sure to replace it before destroying the outer brush.
+The BNV-4 workhead utilizes a single brush.
+The BNV-3 uses a two brush set-up.
+As the interior brush on the BNV-3 nears destruction be sure to replace it before destroying the outer brush.
 Brushes should generally be replaced when abrasive loss at the blast point is noticed.
-DOUBLE BRUSH WORKHEADS MUST ALWAYS HAVE BOTH BRUSHES IN PLACE TO AVOID PREMATURE WORKHEAD DAMAGE.
+NEVER USE BNV-3 WITH ONLY ONE BRUSH.
+AN INNER AND OUTER BRUSH SHOULD ALWAYS BE USED IN TANDEM.

 - c.
-For optimum operation and abrasive recovery, try to keep the workhead unit as perpendicular to the work surface as possible.
+For optimum operation and abrasive recovery, try to keep the unit as perpendicular to the work surface as possible.
 With a little practice, your technique and efficiency will improve by the hour.
 ON BNV-3 AVOID PUTTING TOO MUCH FORWARD PRESSURE ON BRUSHES CAUSING THEM TO BEND INTO BLAST AREA AS YOU MOVE. - d.
-When moving the system from place to place, be sure all components are secure.
-RECOVERY HOPPER SHOULD NOT BE ON TOP OF BLAST POT WHEN MOVING RECYCLING MODELS. - e.
+When moving the system from place to place be sure all components are secure.
+ON RECYCLE MODELS BE SURE RECOVERY HOPPER IS NOT ON TOP OF BLAST POT WHEN MOVING. - e.
 Abrasive blasting can produce harmful levels of respirable dust.
 Accident or improper handling of this equipment can create such dust.
 Breathing protection is recommended.
-EYE and EAR PROTECTION is strongly recommended during operation.
+Eye and ear protection is recommended during operation.